M3 Chicago: Metro, Manufacturing, Momentum

 - a salary increase after completion.

-If you are a job seeker seeking to accelerate a career in manufacturing with opportunities for advancement, visit skillsforchicagolandsfuture.com/ccmaa to learn more and speak with a recruiter.
+Are you a job seeker seeking to accelerate a career in manufacturing with opportunities for advancement?

 Led by the Families and Workers Fund, a platform for building a more equitable economy, the PCIC Challenge selected the Cook County Bureau of Economic Development to receive a grant that will address workforce gaps in the clean-energy industry.
 The Bureau will lead an initiative establishing good job standards for Cook County and develop a plan to integrate them into the County’s prioritization of programs and investments.